Central Virginia

 • 00:32:26

-you should be prepared to do that but I think it's also particularly if things that are moving elsewhere are more funding related than your authority related to be prepared to go on your own with legislation.
+You should be prepared to do that but I think it's also particularly if things that are moving elsewhere are more funding related than your authority related to be prepared to go on your own with legislation.

 • 00:32:44